movingdownunder/movingdownunder.github.io/_pages/general/medicare.md

 If you have arrived on a permanent residency visa you may also apply for Medicare.
 Information on the application process can be found [here](https://www.humanservices.gov.au/individuals/services/medicare/medicare-card/enrol/how-enrol-or-re-enrol){:target="\_blank"}

 ## Private hospital insurance and the Medicare levy surcharge

-If you earn $90,000 (singles) or $180,000 (families), you will attract an increasing Medicare levy surcharge and this will be deducted from your salary, unless you have an appropriate level of private hospital insurance.
+If you earn $90,000 (singles) or$180,000 (families), you will attract an increasing Medicare levy surcharge and this will be deducted from your salary, unless you have an appropriate level of private hospital insurance.
 More information can be found [here](https://www.ato.gov.au/individuals/medicare-levy/medicare-levy-surcharge/){:target="\_blank:}

 Unless you take out private hospital before the age of 31, you will also face a Lifetime Health Cover loading (extra payment) on your private hospital insurance premiums, which will increase for each year over the age of 30 that you don't have private hospital cover.
 Migrants over the age of 30 are exempt from the Lifetime Health Cover loading if they obtain a hospital policy within a grace period after registering for Medicare.
 More information about the Lifetime Health Cover loading, and the grace period for new migrants can be found [here](https://www.privatehealth.gov.au/healthinsurance/incentivessurcharges/lifetimehealthcover.htm){:target="\_blank:}

 ![Medicare](/images/medicare.png?style=center 'Medicare')